-Are you stuck in a cycle of doing what you’ve always done to attract and retain customers, and getting the exact same disappointing results?
-Most small business owners don’t need to be told that trying to generate new business can be extremely difficult, time consuming and frustrating.
-Just trying to survive in business takes up a lot of your time, money and energy, and sometimes this can feel like it’s just not worth the effort.
+Are you stuck in a cycle of doing what you’ve always done to attract and retain new customers, only to get the exact same disappointing results?
+Most business owners don’t need to be told that trying to generate new business can be quite difficult.
+Just trying to keep your business afloat takes up a lot of time, money and energy, and sometimes this can feel like it’s just not worth the effort.

-In this article, you’ll learn how to improve your conversions with awesome client testimonials.
+In this article, you will learn ways to improve your sales with effective client testimonials.

-P.T.
-Barnum, legendary showman and successful promoter, is often quoted as having said that “Nothing draws a crowd quite like a crowd.”
+Phineas Taylor (Aka “P.T.”)
+Barnum, the great, legendary businessman and showman, once said that “Nothing draws a crowd quite like a crowd.”

-There is clearly an untapped source of business growth potential that most businesses simply do not utilize, or utilize correctly … testimonials and reviews from your existing clients!
+There is a source of untapped business growth potential that most small businesses simply do not utilize, or utilize correctly … reviews and testimonials from your satisfied users!

-Testimonials and reviews are terrific for building credibility for your business.
+Customer reviews and testimonials are fantastic for building credibility for your products or services.

-Studies conducted by marketing companies all seem to lead to the same conclusion: adding reviews and customer testimonials to your sales information pages helps decrease doubts potential customers may have about purchasing products, helps users select products and increases sales conversions.
+Research conducted by marketing firms all lead to the same inevitable conclusion: testimonials and user reviews eliminate doubts potential customers may have about your products, help with product selection and increases sales.

-Here are just some of the statistics available to support this:
+Here are just some statistics that support this:

-- According to research by eVoc Insights, a company known for researching and measuring user experience, “In general, 63% of users indicate they are more likely to purchase from a web site if it has ratings and customer reviews.”
+- According to a study by eVoc Insights, a company known for researching and measuring user experience, “In general, 63% of users indicate they are more likely to purchase from a web site if it has ratings and user reviews.”

-- According to Reevoo.com, user reviews can produce an average 18% uplift in sales and 50 or more reviews per product can translate into a 4.6% increase in conversion rates.
+- According to Reevoo.com, consumer reviews can result in an average 18% uplift in sales and 50 or more customer reviews per product can mean a 4.6% increase in conversion rates.

-- Site visitors who interact with both user reviews and customer questions and answers are 105% more likely to purchase while visiting and spend 11% more than visitors who don’t interact with UGC.
+- Site visitors who interact with both reviews and customer questions and answers are 105% more likely to purchase while visiting and spend 11% more than visitors who don’t interact with user-generated content (UGC).
 (Bazaarvoice, Conversation Index, Q2 2011).

 - Customer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers, according to a survey of US internet users by online video review site EXPO. (eMarketer, February 2010).